 Order the best pizza from Sigdal Hyttemat.
 We arrived really late and didn’t fancy cooking.
 He even made it vegan for us!

-As cities go Oslo is nice BUT it’s nothing special.
+As cities go Oslo is nice BUT we didn’t find it particularly special.
 If you wanted to avoid Oslo and head back down to the coast, I wouldn’t necessarily suggest you’d miss anything.
-We found Oslo expensive and overrated.
+We found Oslo expensive and a bit overrated, although maybe we didn’t give it a fair chance?

 If you wanted to stay in Oslo we recommend